-But those metal teeth tend to skid over bare pavement in tests.
-ConsumerReports.org says that for most drivers in North America -- where roads tend to be clear between snowstorms -- studless winter tires are still the best option.
-However, if you routinely drive on ice -- and you're OK with the noise -- the Nokian Hakkapeliitta 7 "is the best choice," ConsumerReports.org says.
+ConsumerReports.org recommends that most drivers in North America -- where roads tend to be clear between snowstorms -- opt for studless winter tires instead.
+However, if you routinely drive on ice -- and you're OK with the noise -- the Nokian Hakkapeliitta 7 "is the best choice."

-The budget-priced General Altimax Arctic (Est. $70) is a studdable tire that gets high marks from experts at TireRack.com -- and plenty of satisfied owners.
+The budget-priced General Altimax Arctic (Est. $55 and up) is a studdable tire that gets high marks from experts at TireRack.com -- and plenty of satisfied owners.
 Without its studs, it's not quite as fast-braking on ice as the top-rated Michelin in one top test.
 With its studs, it still can't grip ice as fiercely as the top-rated studded tire, the Nokian Hakkapeliitta 7.
 Owners love it anyway; they say it plows effortlessly through snow, rides smoothly and lasts a long time.
 And it's really pretty good on ice: When TireRack.com experts hauled the General Altimax Arctic up to northern Sweden for ice testing, it "felt sure-footed ... even without studs."

 Most U.S. states and Canadian provinces permit studded tires during the winter months, but some (such as Illinois and Wisconsin) restrict their use to emergency personnel and Postal Service workers.
 To find out whether studded tires are legal in your state, check with your state road authority.
 The American Automobile Association provides a list of laws in each state.
 The AAA also maintains a similar list for the Canadian provinces.